Ninox HTTP Calls

 { powers: for i in [1, 2, 3] do i*i end } —> { powers: [1, 4, 9] }

 Most services will return JSON objects.
-With NX script it is possible to handle and evaluate JSON objects.
+You can handle and evaluate JSON objects with Ninox script.

 response.result.id